+The command you need is chmod to change permissions in Linux.
 The Linux permission system works differently from Windows.
 We have some numbers associated with the permission.
-So, for example:

 1 – Execution